TrynkaLab/tglow-core/README.md

 1. Basicpy [optional]: parallelized on the plate + channel level, flatfields are saved, no images are stored
 2. Registration (pystackreg) [optional]: parallelized on the well level (all fields).
 Only registration matrices are saved, no images are stored
 3. Cellpose: parallelized on the well level (all fields), runs on GPU.
 If registering, currently only runs on the reference plate.
 Must run a cell segmentation, can optionally provide nucleus channel as well.
-4. TBD deconvonvelution: Will spin out another copy of the data, runs on GPU
+4. Deconvolition [optional]: Will spin out another copy of the data, runs on GPU
 5. feature extraction / cellprofiler:
     1. Stage the files into a cellprofiler compatable format, apply flatfields, bring together imaging cylces and apply registration if applicable
     2. run feature extraction (cellprofiler) or other custom script